-- 1. Disconnect the speaker cable from the connector on the system board. - 2.
-Unroute the speaker cable from the routing guides on the chassis. - 3.
-Press the tab and slide the speaker along with the cable from the slot on the chassis.
+- 1. Disconnect the speaker cable from the system board. - 2.
+Press the release tab and lift the speaker along with the cable from the system board.

 Installing the speaker

 If you are replacing a component, remove the existing component before performing the installation procedure.